Xuan Wu Shan Nine Emperor Gods Festival 2017

 Activating the Divination Blocks and The Nine Emperor Divination Lots / 开杯 与 九皇签

-After that, the 問神 by 簽 started.
-The 問神 starts from the 6th night and continues until the end of the festival.
-The 驳杯 is also opened, ash from the joss stick is put in and it is turned over three times.
+After that, in the late night of the 5th day, the consecration and activation of the Nine Emperor Gods divination blocks (九皇圣杯) and divination lots (九皇签) and the consultation of the Nine Emperor Gods (问神) by divination lots started.
+The consultation starts from the early hours of the 6th day (from 11pm on the night of the 5th day) and continues until the end of the festival.
+The divination blocks are also opened, ash from the joss sticks in the Inner Chamber is put in and it is turned over three times.

 After a ceremony led by Mrs Ng and the other helpers in the inner chamber, devotees and helpers could ask the Nine Emperor Gods 九皇大帝 about their fortune and about the outcome of their projects.
-This time Xuan Tian Shang Di 玄天上帝 is called down to answer the questions that devotees have about their fortunes.
+This time Xuan Tian Shang Di 玄天上帝 is also invited to answer the questions that devotees have about their fortunes.

-CROSSING THE BRIDGE OF PEACE AND CHU HUA YUAN 过平安桥与出花园
+CROSSING THE BRIDGE OF BLESSING AND CHU HUA YUAN 过平安桥与出花园

-This year, in addition to the Guo Ping An Qiao ritual, the temple is also carrying out the Chu Hua Yuan ritual for one of it’s members who has turned 15.
+This year, in addition to the Bridge of Blessing (平安桥） ritual, the temple is also carrying out the Chu Hua Yuan (出花园) ritual for one of its members who has turned 15.
 The ritual takes place on the 21st of October, on the 3rd day of the festival.
 The Chu Hua Yuan ceremony is a Teochew coming-of-age ceremony.
 Before reaching adulthood, children are sheltered ‘in a garden’.
 However, once they are 15, they leave the garden as they are able to live independently.

 Firstly, the set-up for both rituals are prepared.